Last Updated: February 19, 2021

 3. Google search stats show the company makes 500 to 600 changes to its search algorithms each year.

-The “June 2019 core update” focused on-site authority and targeted niche websites in different industries – like legal, finance, and medical.
+- The “June 2019 core update” focused on website authority and targeted niche websites in different industries – like legal, finance, and medical.

 Apart from delivering the best possible search results to users, the Google algorithm updates keep every SEO expert busy.
 It’s a constantly evolving system, which helps maintain Google’s top spot among search engines.